-Under recommendation from a number of DSPs we work with, we do not accept .mp3 files due to the way they are compressed. .WAV files ensure lossless compression and allow us to deliver your music to streaming sites and digital stores at the best possible quality.
+Under recommendation from a number of streaming platforms we work with, we do not accept .mp3 files due to the way they are compressed. .WAV files ensure lossless compression and allow us to deliver your music to streaming sites and digital stores at the best possible quality.

 What are the requirements for my .Wav file?